hexinfra/gorox/README.md

     shell> ./gorox serve -daemon

-To ensure the leader and the worker process have been both started:
+Then ensure the leader and the worker process have both been started:

     shell> ./gorox pids